hui-aqua/NoteXCode/NoteForLinux/README.md

    1. Download openfoam main program and third party from  [OpenFoam](https://dl.openfoam.com/source/v2012/OpenFOAM-v2012.tgz) and [ThirdParty](https://dl.openfoam.com/source/v2012/ThirdParty-v2012.tgz).
    2. Fellow [OpenFOAM® Quick Build Guide](https://develop.openfoam.com/Development/openfoam/-/blob/master/doc/Build.md) and build the source code.
 The main steps in the build guide are summarized as:
    3. Move the `ThirdParty-v2012.tgz` and `OpenFOAM-v2012.tgz` to `/opt/openfoam` folder with root admin right.
-   4. Unzip the package and source the environment using:
+   4. Unzip the package and source the environment under the `/opt/openfoam/OpenFOAM-v2012` folder using:

       ```shell
-      source ~/openfoam/OpenFOAM-v2012/etc/bashrc
+      source etc/bashrc
       ```

    5. Test the system readiness (optional, not supported for cross-compilation)